dhana-nallaka/MiniProject1/README.md

-# Face Detection Project in Python using OpenCV and Harrcascade Face Detection Classifier
+# Face Detection Project with OpenCV
 A face Detection Project in Python.
-This is done using haarcascade face detection classifier It is used to Detect the face in the image
+This is done using haarcascade face detection classifier It is used to Detect the face in the image.